inyong37/Study/_Computer/Hardware/IoT.md

 ### Machine learning
 Machine learning regers to the software and algorithms used to process data and make real-time decisions based on that data.
 These machine learning algorithms can be deployed in the cloud or at the edge.

+## Understanding the Internet of Things (IoT) | [RedHat](https://www.redhat.com/en/topics/internet-of-things)
+The Internet of Things (IoT) is made up of smart devices connected to a network, sending and receiving data to and from other devices.
+IoT creates new opportunities to gather data from the world around us and manage large numbers of devices in different physical locations.
+IoT also introduces the challenges of collecting, storing, and analyzing enourmous volumes of data.

+IoT is a related concept to edge computing, a strategy for computing on location where data is collected or used.
+Many edge computing use cases, such as manufacturing and utilities, involve the use of Industrial IoT (IIoT) devices.

 #### Reference
 - Internet of Things Wiki, https://en.wikipedia.org/wiki/Internet_of_things, 2022-06-22-Wed.
 - What is IoT?
 AWS, https://aws.amazon.com/what-is/iot/?nc1=h_ls, 2022-06-21-Tue.
+- Understanding the Internet of Things (IoT) RedHat, https://www.redhat.com/en/topics/internet-of-things, 2022-06-22-Wed.